-The Easter Bunny is coming to town to take selfies with you and hide some colorful, treat-filled eggs at locations around town.
-Whether you want to kick off spring on the right lucky rabbit’s foot, or you want to celebrate the holiday surrounded by animals, flowers, slides or even the dark of night, there’s an option for you.
-Make sure to have baskets and cameras on hand and hop over to one of these six events.
+The Easter Bunny is coming to town to take socially-distant selfies with you and hide some colorful, treat-filled eggs at locations convenient to DC.
+Whether you want to roar into spring with a dino-themed hunt, take a dip while swimming for eggs or celebrate the holiday surrounded by animals, there’s an option for you.
+Make sure to have baskets and cameras on hand and hop over to one of these five events.

 Bunnyland at Butler’s Orchard